 Diabetes in Cats: How do I inject?

-Diabetes in Cats - how to inject insulinDiabetes in cats and injecting insulin...
+Diabetes in cats and injecting insulin...
 Brrrr that usually sends chills down many people's spines!

 If you are afraid of giving your cat an injection, don't be.
 We, cats, don't really feel much at all if you put a needle in a fold of skin in the neck.
 We may even think you are playing or petting us.
-When was I a younger cat, in fact, I used to purrrrr quite a bit when I was getting my injections.
+When I was I a younger cat, in fact, I used to purrrrr quite a bit when I was getting my injections.
 Now I just purrrr all the time as long as it's somewhere warm and cosy.

 Diabetes in Cats: What are Ketones and Ketone Tests?